Sworn interpreters & interpreting services

 - Factory tours

 From international pharmaceutical companies and technology conglomerates to banks, hospitals, courts and authorities – we are experts in highly complex interpreting services.
 It does not matter whether it is an audit or an inspection by foreign authorities, contract negotiations, medical examinations or a court appointment – AP Fachübersetzungen will provide you with competent and reliable support!

 Of course, we do not only offer our interpreting services for English, French and Spanish but also for Arabic, Farsi, Chinese, Croatian, Romanian, Russian, Ukrainian and many other global languages.
 You can find interesting facts and more information about our communication languages under the menu item languages.

 If you tell us your desired date as well as any necessary information about the requested interpreting job (duration, place, specialist field etc.), we can provide you with the ideal specialist interpreter for your event.

-For more information about our interpreting services, please call +49 (0)911 – 650 08 650 (Nuremberg) or send your request by email to firstname.lastname@example.org and we will contact you as soon as possible.
+For more information about our interpreting services, please feel free to call us at +49 (0)911 – 650 08 650 (Nuremberg) or send an email to email@example.com.
+We will contact you as soon as possible.

 Interesting facts and background knowledge